ckeditor/ckeditor4-docs/guides/dev/features/codesnippet/README.md

 ## Changing Supported Languages

-You can customize the list of languages with syntax highlighting support by setting the [`config.codeSnippet_languages`](#!/api/CKEDITOR.config-cfg-codeSnippet_languages) option.
+You can customize the list of languages with syntax highlighting support by setting the CKEDITOR.config.codeSnippet_languages option.

 The following example will reduce the languages list to JavaScript and PHP only.